thejqs/api/README.md

             19	1611205958
 ```

+Prefer to see only that `chart_data` for a specific `factory`?
+Try `localhost:8000/api/factory/2/chart-data`.

-Let's talk for a second about workarounds.
+Now.
+Let's talk for a minute about workarounds.

 While `make local-run` is still running, use another cli tab to check out `make local-pg-cli`.
 That will give us a command-line interface inside the running `postgres` container.
 From there, we can do `psql project -U project` (the db role and name being defined for us by our `docker-compose` tools) and get dropped right into the `psql` command line.
 With a `\d+` we can see there's some Django-y stuff here -- but nothing from the models we defined in `project/api/models.py`.